microsoft/microsoft-ui-xaml-specs/active/tab/tabcontrol.md

 <!-- As an example of this section, see the Examples section for the PasswordBox control
 (https://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box#examples). -->

-To replicate the behavior of Microsoft Edge:
+## To replicate the behavior of Microsoft Edge

 ``` xml
 <TabControl TabWidthBehavior="Equal"